roehling/postsrsd/README.md

 Configuration
 =============
 The configuration is located in `/etc/default/postsrsd`.
-You must store a secret key in `/etc/postsrsd.secret`.
+You must store at least one secret key in `/etc/postsrsd.secret`.
 The installer tries to generate one from `/dev/urandom`.
 Be careful that no one can guess your secret, because anyone who knows it can use your mail server as open relay!
+Each line of `/etc/postsrsd.secret` is used as secret.
+The first secret is used for signing and verification, the others for verification only.

 PostSRSd exposes its functionality via two TCP lookup tables.
 The recommended Postfix configuration is to add the following fragment to